-We can in addition make the system more natural by allowing the toppling to occur both to the left and right, and dropping grains randomly everywhere in the interval [1, L].
-This introduces only one complication: what should we do if the number of grains is more than 2 larger than both left or right, but only 3 larger than either of them?
 Then it is not sensible to topple both left and right, since there are not enough grains in total (one grain in the middle bin would move upwards, which is clearly undesirable).
 A natural solution is to choose one of the topple directions randomly, and then topple only 2 grains.

-This model will give a power-law dependence for same range in the toppling size, as you will see in the exercises for yourself.
+This model will give a power-law dependence for some range in the toppling size.

-Here are a few examples of how the system proceeds (being lazy, I implemented the code only with ascii graphics), for L = 20: The line just shows where the holder of the pile is standing.
+Here are a few examples of how the system proceeds (being lazy, I implemented the code only with ascii graphics), for L = 20:

+The line just shows where the pile is standing.

 The numbers at the end of the line give some information about where we are going: hsum is the total number of grains in the system, the other names are self-explanatory.